rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Use all-zero dummy master key.
 This options is only intended for
 	automated testing as it does not provide any security.

+**--**
+:	Stop option parsing.
+Helpful when CIPHERDIR may start with a
+	dash "-".

 EXAMPLES
 ========